ciencialatitud0/EPIC_3/_sources/info/programme.md

 # Preliminary Programme

+We will use two classroom for EPIC 3, which are located in different buildings:

+**- For the talks:** SEPA-A06, 1st floor, Senescyt building
+**- For the tutorials:** LAB-PB09, ground floor, E2-E3 building

 # Day 1: Monday 14 August 2023
 ## Computational Physics Tools and Data Analysis

 ### Morning session (08h00 - 10h00)
-Location: Classroom SEPA-A19, Senescyt building 2nd floor
+Location: Classroom SEPA-A06, Senescyt building 2nd floor

 08h00 - 08h15: Registration